Aspose/releases.aspose.com/content/en/words/net/release-notes/2026/aspose-words-for-net-26-6-release-notes.md

 ## Major Features

-There are 58 improvements and fixes in this regular monthly release.
+There are 59 improvements and fixes in this regular monthly release.
 The most notable are:

+- **Printing:** Added Windows-specific target framework monickers (net6.0-windows and net8.0-windows) to the NuGet package.
+This enables the use of [Document.Print()](https://reference.aspose.com/words/net/aspose.words/document/print/) and related printing APIs in .NET Core applications running on Windows.
 - **Document Customization:** Added a [new method](https://reference.aspose.com/words/net/aspose.words/document/removecustomizations/) to easily clear custom toolbars and keyboard shortcuts, helping you reset or secure document settings.
 - **PDF Export:** Enabled seamless export of datetime form fields to PDF, ensuring your date and time data transfers accurately.
-- **Tables:** Improved the handling of repeated table header rows for cleaner, more predictable layouts in multi-page tables.
 - **PDF Export:** Introduced JavaScript trigger support for date/time fields in PDF AcroForms, making your exported forms more interactive and responsive.
 - **PDF Export:** Enhanced hyphenation rendering; if a font lacks an optional hyphen (U+00AD), it now automatically falls back to a visual hyphen while keeping your text fully searchable.
 - **PDF Export:** Improved overall PDF output quality by fully preserving date picker content controls.
+- **Tables:** Improved the handling of repeated table header rows for cleaner, more predictable layouts in multi-page tables.

 ## Full List of Issues Covering all Changes in this Release